 The Bible speaks of being led by the Spirit, saying those who are so led are the sons of God.
 A study of the context of this statement will reveal that we are led by the Spirit to put to death the sinful actions of our body (Romans 8:13,14).

 A great error is advancing on the Christian churches, particularly the Pentecostal-Charismatic branch of the churches.
-This is the idea we can use the Spirit or direct the Spirit to do what we will.
+This is the idea that we can use the Spirit or direct the Spirit to do what we want.
 This notion is proceeding from the personal ambition of religious leaders.
-It is an early sign of the False Prophet, the believers who maintain their own self-will but seek to use the power of Jesus Christ.
+It is an early sign of the False Prophet described in Romans

 God gives His Spirit to those who obey Him.
 The Spirit always exalts the Son, Jesus, never Himself.
-The Spirit is as faithful Eliezer of Damascus who is seeking a bride for the Son of God.
+The Spirit is like faithful Eliezer of Damascus (Abraham’s servant) who is seeking a bride for the Son of God.

-We may make many mistakes.
+For most of us, learning to live by the Spirit of God requires many years of experience.
+There are many traps along the way!
+And how our sinful flesh must die!
+We make mistakes.
 We may be deceived on some occasions.
 But if we are willing to repent, to confess our deception and sins, to make amends where necessary, and then pick ourselves up, accept our forgiveness, and set out again, the day will come when we are able to more accurately follow the Spirit of God.

 As we keep on seeking to be more and more in the Spirit, by strictly obeying the Lord Jesus and by putting to death through the Spirit the sinful lusts of our flesh, the fruit of the Spirit becomes increasingly evident.
 Love, joy, and peace are the fruit of the Spirit, not the fruit of the Christian.

-Sad to say, multitudes of Christian people who speak in tongues show more of the fruit of Satan in their life than they do the fruit of the Spirit of God.
+Sad to say, multitudes of Christian people who speak in tongues show more of the fruit of Satan in their lives than they do the fruit of the Spirit of God.